-10 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Act Rules as applied by rule 13.6 of these Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+&lt;sup>13 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Act Rules as applied by rule 13.6 of these

+- (c) the reference number of any document that demanded payment from the applicant of the-outstanding amount, if applicable such a document has been issued; - (d) the amount owed to the Commissioner and whether the amount comprises duties, administrative penalties or interest; - (e) a concise motivation of the applicant's compliance with the qualification criteria set out in rule 3.9, including the reason why the applicant cannot pay the outstanding amount in a single payment immediately, which may, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7, be submitted in a separate supporting document; - (f) a concise list of contracts or tenders awarded to the applicant, if any, including the name of the contracting party or institution, the contract or tender number, the value of the contract or tender and the commencement and completion dates; - (f) the instalments and repayment period, which may not exceed a period of twelve months, proposed by the applicant; 14 and - (h) the name and contact details of the applicant's auditor or financial adviser, if any. - (3) An application referred to in subrule (1) must be supported by the following documents which must be submitted together with the application to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules: - (a) The applicant's bank statements for a period of six months preceding the application, certified by the bank; - (b) documentary evidence of the applicant's income and expenditure, which may consist of- - (i) a copy of the applicant's audited financial statements for the financial year preceding the date of application, if any; or

+Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.

-- (f) a concise list of contracts or tenders awarded to the applicant, if any, including the name of the contracting party or institution, the contract or tender number, the value of the contract or tender and the commencement and completion dates; - (g) the instalments and repayment period, which may not exceed a period of twelve months, proposed by the applicant;11 and - (h) the name and contact details of the applicant's auditor or financial adviser.

-(3) An application referred to in subrule (1) must be supported by the following documents which must be submitted together with the application,12 subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules:

-- (a) The applicant's bank statements for a period of six months preceding the application, certified by the bank; - (b) documentary evidence of the applicant's income and expenditure, which may consist of - (i) a copy of the applicant's audited financial statements for the financial year preceding the date of application, if any; or - (ii) an auditor's certificate; and - (c) documentary evidence of the applicant's compliance with the qualification criteria set out in rule 3.9, including lists of the following: - The applicant's anticipated income and receipts during the proposed repayment period, indicating the dates when the income or receipts are expected; - the applicant's assets, investments and policies, including a description of the asset, the type of investment or policy, the name of the institution and the relevant values and, if applicable, maturity dates; - (iii) the applicant's debtors and creditors including names, contact details and amounts owed or owing; and - (iv) contracts or tenders awarded to the applicant, if any, including the name of the institution or contracting party, the contract or tender number, the contract or tender value and the commencement and completion dates.

-11 This period is subject to extension in terms of section 908 of the Control Act as applied by section 228 of the Customs Duty Act.
+This period is subject to extension in terms of section 908 of the Control Act as applied by section 228 of the Customs Duty Act.

-12 See Customs Control rule 41.24 as applied by rule 13.7 of these Rules for submission of documents "together with" an application.
+&lt;sup>15-See Customs Control rule 41.24 as applied by rule 13.7 of these Rules for submission of documents "together with" an application.